GSA/fpki-guides/_profiles/21_all_piv_auth.md

 ## General Extension Requirements

 **Note:**&nbsp;&nbsp;If a critical extension is not listed in this worksheet, it MUST NOT be included in certificates or CRLs issued under the _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_ (aka, Common Policy CP).
-Issuers may include additional information for local use in non-critical extensions but should not expect other organizations in the Federal PKI to process this information.
+Issuers may include additional information in non-critical extensions for local use, but other Federal PKI organizations are not required to process it.

 ### PIV Authentication

-* Adhere to applicable Common Policy CP requirements.
+* PIV Authentication certificates must conform to Common Policy CP requirements.
 * The Online Certificate Status Protocol (OCSP) server must respond on Port 80 to provide certificate statuses.
 * _Authority Information Access_ must include an access method of type id-ad-ocsp.
 The access location must be an HTTP Uniform Resource Identifier (URI).
 * _Certificate Policies_ must assert the id-fpki-common-authentication policy OID.